numbbo/coco/README.md

 ### Octave

+#### Fresh Octave Installation Under Windows
+If you happen to install Octave just before you run `python do.py run-octave` under Windows, you need to run the octave.bat first once.
+It will set the correct path to the Octave `bin/` folder.

 #### Command Window Closes Unexpectedly Under Windows
 If it happens that the command window, from which the `python do.py run-octave` is run, closes unexpectely under Windows, you might